switchbrew/nx-hbmenu/README.md

 * This uses code based on 3DS [new-hbmenu](https://github.com/fincs/new-hbmenu).
 * `libjpeg-turbo` is used for handling JPEG icons.
 This library doesn't support lossless JPEG (likewise for official sw which uses `libjpeg-turbo`).
+* `c11threads` is used for implement C11 Threads on Windows and macOS.